aldabarbosa96/FirstJavaGame/README.md

 Im just a begginer and almost everything that im coding is from some youtube tutorials.
 If someone wants to help with constructive critics it would be great and helpfully :)

-The project has been updated in a new reestructurated project with some optimizations and necessary additions for the improvement of the final result game.
+The project has been updated in a new reestructurated project with some optimizations and necessary additions for the improvement of the final result game (new game folder project "ZGP").